AhmadAlmasriDev/glim/testing.md

 ### JS Validation

-Code errors and issues were detected using the Prettier plugin in GitPod, and immediately fixed throughout development.
+Code errors and issues were detected using ESlint in GitPod, and immediately fixed throughout development.

 ### Lighthouse